-The NPOESS Low Rate Data (LRD) broadcast will be a subset of the full NPOESS sensor data set and is intended for U.S. and worldwide users of field terminals (land and ship-based, fixed and mobile environmental data receivers operated by DoD users and surface receivers operated by other U.S. government agencies, worldwide weather services, and other international users).
-Some data compression (lossy or lossless) may be employed for the LRD link.
-The LRD L-band broadcast will provide data at a rate of about 4.0 Mbps (nominally 3.88 Mbps) at 1706 MHz, using a bandwidth of 8 MHz, with full Consultative Committee for Space Data Systems (CCSDS) convolutional coding, Viterbi decoding, and Reed Solomon encoding/decoding into a tracking receive antenna aperture not to exceed 1.0 meter diameter.
-The LRD parameters (frequency, bandwidth, data rate, and data content) have been selected to satisfy U.S. requirements for low-rate, real-time direct broadcast, as well as be closely compatible with (but not identical to) the broadcast parameters for the Advanced High Resolution Picture Transmission (AHRPT) format that has been accepted and approved by the Coordinating Group on Meteorological Satellites (CGMS) and will be used on the EUMETSAT Metop spacecraft.
-The LRD broadcast will include data required to satisfy the U.S. user-specified, eight highest priority EDRs for real-time broadcast: imagery (from VIIRS) at 800 m HSI from at least one visible and one infrared channel and nighttime imagery at 2.7 km HSI from the day/night band; atmospheric vertical temperature and moisture profiles (from CrIS, ATMS, and CMIS); global sea surface winds (from CMIS); cloud base height, cloud cover/layers; pressure (surface/profile), and sea surface temperature.
-Fifteen additional lower priority EDRs will also be included in the LRD broadcast.
-Future communications capabilities (e.g., rebroadcast of processed imagery/data and delivery via the Internet or "commercial" services) may allow other-than-direct satellite-to-ground data transmission to follow-on field terminal systems.
+SARSAT SARSAT SARSAT overnment agencies, worldwide weather services, and other international users).
+Some data compression (Lossy or Lossless) may be employed for the LRD link.
+The LRD L-band broadcast will provide data at a rate of about 4.0 Mbps at 1702.5/1706.5 MHz with full CCSDS convolutional coding, Viterbi decoding, and Reed Solomon encoding/decoding into a receive antenna aperture not to exceed 1.0 meter diameter.
+The LRD broadcast will be available on two selectable channels to accommodate multiple NPOESS spacecraft in the same orbit during life-cycle replacement.
+The NPOESS LRD broadcast parameters (frequency, bandwidth, data rate, and data content) have been selected to satisfy U.S. requirements for low-rate, real-time direct broadcast, as well as be closely compatible with the broadcast parameters for the Advanced High Resolution Picture Transmission (AHRPT) format that has been accepted and approved by the Coordinating Group on Meteorological Satellites (CGMS) and will be used on EUMETSAT's Metop spacecraft.
+The NPOESS LRD service will include data required to satisfy the U.S. user-specified highest priority EDRs for real-time broadcast: imagery (from VIIRS) at 800 m HSI from at least one visible and one infrared channel and nighttime imagery at 2.7 km HSI from the day/night band; atmospheric vertical temperature and moisture profiles (from CrIS, ATMS, and CMIS); global sea surface winds (from CMIS); cloud base height, cloud cover/layers; pressure (surface/profile), and sea surface temperature.
+Additional lower priority EDRs will be included in the LRD broadcast, if the additional data can be accommodated within the data rate.
+Future communications capabilities (i.e., rebroadcast of processed imagery and data via the Internet or "commercial" services) may allow other-than-direct satellite-to-ground data transmission to follow-on field terminal systems.